NEC 2026 Release Date — When Your State Will Adopt the New Code

 Talking to Your Supplier

-The 2026 NEC is published.
-Your state’s adoption clock has started.
-How much lead time you have depends entirely on where you work — and now you have enough to make a real plan.
+The 2026 NEC is out.
+Your state’s adoption clock started on August 4, 2025.
+How much runway you have depends entirely on where you work — and now you have enough information to build an actual plan around it.

 Harvey Spot